Gamer.LK Competitive Rules

 4.1. – The tournament will be held on Custom Matchmaking servers.

-4.2. – Depending on the number of registrations, participants may be divided into batches.
+4.2. – Depending on the number of registrations, participants will be divided into groups.

-4.3. – Each batch of players will face off in a Custom Matchmaking lobby.
+4.3. – Players in each group will face others within the same group in a Custom Matchmaking lobby.

-4.4. – Depending on the number of registrations, a selected number of players from each batch (eg: Top 3, Top 5, Top 10, etc) will be selected to a final round.
+4.4. – Depending on the number of registrations, a selected number of players from each group (eg: Top 3, Top 5, Top 10, etc) will be selected to the final lobby.

 4.5. – These selected players will then face off in a final lobby match.